-- o) Administer a combination of albuterol/atrovent via nebulizer: - For an infant less than 1 year of age, administer albuterol 1.25 mg via nebulizer; atrovent is contraindicated. - For a child 1 year of age or greater, but less than 2 years of age, administer albuterol 1.25 mg and atrovent 250 ug. - For a patient 2 years of age or greater, administer albuterol 2.5 mg and atrovent 500 ug. - p) If further treatments are indicated, an additional albuterol-only nebulizer may be given.
+- q) Patients with moderate to severe respiratory distress may require high flow oxygen via non-rebreather mask, CPAP, or BVM while receiving medication via nebulizer. - r) Administer a combination of albuterol/Atrovent via nebulizer: - For an infant less than 1 year of age, administer albuterol 1.25 mg via nebulizer; Atrovent is contraindicated. - For a child 1 year of age or greater, but less than 2 years of age, administer albuterol 1.25 mg and atrovent 250 mcg. - For a patient 2 years of age or greater, administer albuterol 2.5 mg and Atrovent 500 mcg. - s) If further treatments are indicated, an additional albuterol-only nebulizer may be given.